JoaoSousaJS/GoBarber/README.md

-This project is the fron-end structure of GoBarber app, it will use the nodeDevelopment repository
+This project is the front-end structure of GoBarber app, it will use the nodeDevelopment repository

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).